Resident Assistant Recruitment Information

 - Time management and organizational skills

-The selection process begins in December when the RA selection website is updated with the new information for the next year's staff.
-Information about the process will be distributed for promotion in December and January with information sessions and applications going live in early January.
+The selection process begins in November when the RA selection website is updated with the new information for the next year's staff.
+Information about the process will be distributed for promotion at the beginning of November with information sessions and applications going live on November 3, 2023.
 The process ends around spring break when candidates are notified of their selection status for the following academic year.
-More information below:
+More information is below:

 1. Learning more about the position

-In addition to reading the website, the best way to learn about what RAs do is to get out and meet the people who actually work in the residence halls.
+In addition to reading the website, the best way to learn about what RAs do is to get out and meet the people who work in the dorms.
 Talk to an RA or Community Director about their experiences.
 Attend one of our information sessions where staff members will talk about the position and explain the application process.

 2. What you need to know about applying online

-Between January 2nd at 5pm and January 16th at 11:59pm, complete the online application form located on this website.
-The essay questions that will be asked are listed below and all candidates are encouraged to answer these questions prior to starting an application, and then cut-and-paste their answers into the application in the appropriate space.
+Between November 3, 2023 at 12 am and January 4, 2024 at 11:59 pm, complete the online application form located on this website.
+The essay questions that will be asked are listed below and all candidates are encouraged to answer these questions prior to starting an application, and then cut and paste their answers into the application in the appropriate space.

 The Resident Assistant application is authenticated through UAccess.
 It is assumed that the individual completing this application is the student who is applying for the Resident Assistant position.
 Given this, the student applicant will be held responsible for the accuracy and truthfulness of the information submitted on and/or related to this application for housing.
 For this reason, some of these fields within the application will be pre-filled with student information on file.